 Landlords' Duties: Repairs, Maintenance, and Notice to Tenants for Entry

-If you rent out a residential property to tenants, it’s your legal responsibility to ensure that the facilities are "habitable" by maintaining the common areas and the plumbing, making sure the heat works in the winter, fixing appliances, and keeping the rental property structurally sound.
+If you own real estate, and have a rental agreement with tenants, it's your legal responsibility to ensure that the facilities are "habitable" by maintaining the common areas and plumbing, making sure the heat works in the winter, fixing appliances, and keeping the rental property structurally sound.
 While heating and plumbing problems should be addressed within 24 hours, less-immediate repairs should be handled within 48 hours.

 Below is an outline of these particular landlord duties, including: